Mountain bikes are one of the most versatile types of bikes on the planet.

 Mountain Bikes Buying Guide

 It’s hard to say, how many mountain bike brands are there in the world.
 One thing is clear, each year hundreds (if not thousands) of companies are founded or rebranded.
 Wikipedia states that there are nearly 400 bike manufacturers but we really can’t be sure of that number.

-This is because when we checked, we noticed quite a few custom made mountain bike brands were not included.
+This is because when we checked, we noticed quite a few custom-made mountain bike brands were not included.
 At the end of the day, it is impossible to account for every brand.
-All we know is that there is a lot, which means a lot of choice for us as customers.
+All we know is that there is a lot, which means a lot of choices for us as customers.

 That is to never buy a bike from a department store!
 Even if the buying process seems easy, the product will not live up to the standards of anyone passionate about cycling.